Vietnam.vn - Nền tảng quảng bá Việt Nam

 Watermelon seeds are an excellent source of magnesium, which plays an important role in regulating blood pressure and supporting a healthy heart, says nutritionist Ankita Ghoshal Bisht, Primus Super Speciality Hospital.

 Watermelon seeds are rich in zinc, which is good for the immune system, helping to fight infections and metabolic disorders.
 They are also rich in protein and essential fatty acids, which help people have healthy skin and hair.
-These nutrients also help reduce inflammation, preventing acne.
+These nutrients also help reduce inflammation and prevent acne.

-In addition, watermelon seeds supplement calcium, which helps strengthen bones and is necessary for muscle function and nerve signal transmission.
+In addition, watermelon seeds supplement calcium, which helps strengthen bones, is necessary for muscle function and nerve signal transmission.

 Red, seeded watermelon is a popular type of watermelon in everyday life.
 Photo: Freepik